cilium/cilium/Documentation/helm-values.rst

      - The maximum time the DNS proxy holds an allowed DNS response before sending it along.
 Responses are sent as soon as the datapath is updated with the new IP information.
      - string
      - ``"100ms"``
+   * - :spelling:ignore:`dnsProxy.socketLingerTimeout`
+     - Timeout (in seconds) when closing the connection between the DNS proxy and the upstream server.
+If set to 0, the connection is closed immediately (with TCP RST).
+If set to -1, the connection is closed asynchronously in the background.
+     - int
+     - ``10``
    * - :spelling:ignore:`egressGateway.enabled`
      - Enables egress gateway to redirect and SNAT the traffic that leaves the cluster.
      - bool